Valerian Root vs Ashwagandha: Which Is Better for Sleep?

 Can you take valerian and ashwagandha together?

-There's no established contraindication, and some people use both.
-However, combining a sedative herb (valerian) with an adaptogen (ashwagandha) should be approached cautiously — particularly if you take other sedating medications.
-Start with one at a time to understand how each affects you.
-Consult your GP or naturopath before combining, especially if you have existing health conditions or take prescription sedatives.
+There's no established contraindication, and some people use both under professional guidance.
+However, combining a relaxing herb (valerian) with an adaptogen (ashwagandha) should be approached cautiously — particularly if you take other medications.
+Consult your GP or naturopath before combining, especially if you have existing health conditions.

 What are the benefits of valerian root?

-Valerian root is primarily studied for sleep and anxiety support.
-Research suggests it may reduce the time needed to fall asleep and improve sleep quality, though evidence is mixed across trials.
-It's also traditionally used to ease nervous restlessness.
+Valerian root is primarily studied for relaxation and sleep support.
+Research continues to explore its potential effects, though evidence varies across trials.
+It's traditionally used to support calmness.
 Most studies use 300–600 mg standardised extract taken 30–60 minutes before bed.
-It's not recommended for long-term daily use without professional guidance.
+Professional guidance is recommended for long-term use.

 Where can I buy valerian root in Australia?

 Valerian root tablets and tinctures are widely available at Chemist Warehouse, Priceline, and most health food stores across Australia.
-Teelixir doesn't stock valerian — we focus on ashwagandha, which may suit you better if your sleep issues stem from stress or cortisol imbalance rather than simple difficulty switching off.
+Teelixir doesn't stock valerian — we focus on ashwagandha, which may be considered if sleep concerns relate to stress.
 Our certified organic ashwagandha is available at teelixir.com.au.

 Disclaimer: This article is for informational and educational purposes only.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult a qualified healthcare practitioner before starting any new supplement regimen, especially if you are pregnant, nursing, taking medication, or have a medical condition.